 We strongly suggest 9', 4 piece travel rods in 7, 8 and 9 weights.
 Fast action rods that generate high line speed are the most popular, and rods that have been especially designed for the rigors of saltwater fly-fishing are the best choice.
 In that category, we like the Sage, Scott, and Winston rods.
-Traveling with a spare rod is always good idea.
+Traveling with a spare rod is always a good idea.

 Reels designed for saltwater fly fishing are important.
 Features to look for are smooth drags, sufficient backing capacity, and a machined, anodized aluminum, one-piece frame.
 Large arbor reels are a great choice, quickly retrieving line and backing.
-Proven saltwater reels are manufactured by Abel, Ross, Hatch, and Galvan.
+Proven saltwater reels are manufactured by Hardy, Abel, Hatch, and Galvan.

-Lines:
+Fly Lines:

 A weight forward floating line designed for the tropics is extremely important.
-Scientific Anglers Bonefish and Redfish Warm are excellent lines, as well as the Rio Flats Pro series.
+Scientific Anglers and Rio make excellent floating saltwater fly lines.
 These lines are specifically designed for saltwater fly fishing and have a specifically designed core that provides the proper stiffness to allow excellent shooting while resisting tangles, even in tropical heat.
 They are extremely accurate lines, and the running portion is a large diameter and floats on top of the water, making it a pleasure for wade fishing.
 Traveling with a back-up fly line is strongly suggested.
 It weighs almost nothing, takes up little space in your luggage, and won't spoil before your next trip.